The Greater Kudu (Tragelaphus strepsiceros) is an ungulate (hoofed) mammal in the Bovidae family of cattle and antelopes.

 The Greater Kudu is a browser, eating plants, vines, leaves, tubers, flowers, and fruit.

-Females are pregnant for 9 months, before giving birth to one single young, called a calf.
+The female is called a cow, and a male is called a bull.
+The female is pregnant for 9 months, before giving birth to one single young, called a calf.

 Photographer: Martina Nicolls